 \section{Introduction}

-If $G$ is a finite group, we define the \emph{prime graph} $\Gamma(G)$ as follows: the vertices consist in $\pi(G)$, the set of primes that divide $|G|$, and two vertices are joined if and only if there is an element of $G$ with order $pq$.
-The prime graph of a finite group $G$ is also know as the \emph{Gruenberg-Kegel} graph of $G$.
-One of the first results that appeared in the context is the celebrated Gruenberg-Kegel Theorem, stating that if $G$ is solvable and $\Gamma(G)$ is disconnected, then $G$ is a Frobenius or a $2$-Frobenius group and there are exactly two connected components that are complete subgraphs.
-See Theorem \ref{grukeg} below.
+\emph{This is a substantially revised version of \cite{bonazzi}.} Throughout this paper, all groups are assumed to be finite.
+If $G$ is a group, the \emph{Gruenberg-Kegel graph} $\Gamma(G)$ is defined as follows: the set of vertices consists of $\pi(G)$, the set of primes that divide $|G|$, and two vertices are joined by an (undirected) edge if and only if there is an element of $G$ of order $pq$.
+One of the earliest results in this topic is the well-known Gruenberg-Kegel Theorem: if $G$ is solvable and $\Gamma(G)$ is disconnected, then $G$ is a Frobenius or a $2$-Frobenius group and there are exactly two connected components, which are complete subgraphs.
+Refer to Theorem \ref{grukeg} a more detailed formulation.